Perverse schobers, stability conditions and quadratic differentials I: Introduction

 Perverse schobers are a, in general conjectural, categorification of perverse sheaves proposed by Kapranov--Schechtman \cite{KS14}.
 Perverse sheaves on surfaces with boundary can be described in terms of constructible (co)sheaves on ribbon graphs embedded in the surfaces, see \cite{KS16}.
-To categorify this description, one can consider constructible sheaves of stable $\infty$-categories on ribbon graphs, subject to certain local conditions, see \Cref{sec:backgroundschobers} and \cite{Chr22} for background.
+To categorify this description, we consider constructible sheaves of stable $\infty$-categories on ribbon graphs, subject to certain local conditions, see \Cref{sec:backgroundschobers} and \cite{Chr22} for discussions.
 Such a constructible sheaf is called a perverse schober parametrized by the ribbon graph.
-Its global sections define a stable $\infty$-category whose properties are typically related to the geometry of the surface.
-Furthermore, one can use the sheaf structure to study this stable $\infty$-category via local-to-global arguments.

-We consider a \textit{weighted marked surface} $\sow$, equipped with a \textit{mixed-angulation}, see \Cref{subsec:WMS}.
-The underlying surface ${\bf S}$ of $\sow$ is compact, oriented and possibly with boundary.
-A mixed-angulation is a decomposition of ${\bf S}$ into polygons with vertices at the marked points.
-Each such polygon with $m\geq 1$ edges contains a so-called singular point $x$ in its interior, which we assign the degree $m$.
-Such mixed-angulations generalize triangulations and $n$-angulations, where each singular point has degree $3$ and $n$, respectively.
-We additionally allow singular points on the boundary of degree $\infty$ (corresponding to $\infty$-gons of the mixed-angulation).
-Dual to the mixed-angulation is a graph $\Sgh$ called the S-graph.
-The vertices of the S-graph are the singular points, and a degree $m$ singular point has valency $r\leq m$.
-Some examples can be found in \Cref{fig:S-graphs}.

-Consider a perverse schober $\mathcal{F}$ parametrized by an S-graph $\Sgh$.
-The formalism of parametrized perverse schobers allows us to associate to each graded arc in the weighted marked surface $\sow$ an object in the stable $\infty$-category of global sections of $\mathcal{F}$, i.e.~a global section.
-This construction requires certain local data as input, which we refer to as an arc system kit, from which the global sections are constructed via a gluing of local sections.
-Each edge $e$ of the S-graph $\Sgh$ defines a graded arc and thus a global section.
-We denote the collection of these global sections by $\A_{\Sgh}$.
-Assuming certain local criteria, we show that $\A_{\Sgh}$ forms a simple-minded collection.
-Thus, $\A_{\Sgh}$ is the set of simples of a heart, defined on the stable subcategory generated by the objects in $\A_{\Sgh}$, denoted $\CS$.

-Given a different S-graph $\Sgh^\sharp$, obtained by flipping an edge $e$ of $\Sgh$, there is an induced $\Sgh^\sharp$-parametrized perverse schober $\mathcal{F}^\sharp$, and an equivalence between the global sections of $\mathcal{F}$ and $\mathcal{F}^\sharp$.
-We show that the association of global sections with graded arcs is compatible with such flips.
-Therefore, the simple tiltings of the hearts are fully encoded by such flips, see \Cref{pp:tilt=flip}.
+Concretely, given a ribbon graph ${\bf G}$, we can describe constructible sheaves on ${\bf G}$ as functors $\on{Exit}({\bf G})\to \on{St}$ from the exit path category of the ribbon graph to the $\infty$-category of stable $\infty$-categories.

+Given a perverse schober $\mathcal{F}$ parametrized by a ribbon graph ${\bf G}$, we can consider its stable $\infty$-category of global sections, which is simply defined as the $\infty$-categorical limit of the functor $\on{Exit}({\bf G})\to \on{St}$.
+This category can be thought of as a topological Fukaya category of the surface \textit{with coefficients} in $\mathcal{F}$, analogous to how sheaf cohomology generalizes ordinary cohomology.
+By choosing suitable perverse schobers, one obtains as global sections many derived categories naturally constructed from surfaces with markings, see also \Cref{introsec:examples} below for examples.